There is a field of growing research, that shows exercise prevents age retardation.

-Today, research is showing us that prolonged rest is disastrous for the muscular and skeletal system.
+Research shows, that prolonged rest is disastrous for our muscular and skeletal system.

-The Westernised diet has become high in fat, protein and unprocessed foods, making the lymph sluggish, thus permitting the build up of toxic waste products in tissue and around our joints.
+The Westernised diet has become high in fat, protein and unprocessed foods, making our lymph sluggish, thus permitting the build up of toxic waste products in tissue and around our joints.

-This leads to ill health including oedema, water retention, stiff muscles and joints, obesity, diabetes, cellulite and uneven skin tone.
+This leads to ill health including oedema, water retention, stiff muscles and joints and obesity.

 When someone of 35, 55 or even 75 starts to work out, they can restore these levels to that of someone much younger.

 Our energy levels increase and the health of our cardiovascular system becomes youthful.